Introduction

 Several places of CrowdSec's configuration use expr, notably :

-• Whitelists rely on expression directive to allow more complex whitelists filters
+expressiondirective to allow more complex whitelists filters - Profiles rely on

-To learn more about expr, check the github page of the project.
+To learn more about expr syntax, check the official documentation of the project.

 When CrowdSec relies on expr, a context is provided to let the expression access relevant objects :